[PREV - TIBETAN_METAL] [TOP]

 plot problems that

-must be solved to That's fairly realistic
+must be solved to That's fairly

-engineer this (why play games with a
+engineer this realistic (why play

-confrontation dialog. very dangerous character?)
+dangerous character?)

-The two warring sides
+The two warring sides but not very

-must cease combat and
+must cease combat and satisfactory.

 talk for some reasons